-If you use Wealthsimple’s robo-advisor service (Wealthsimple Invest), you get access to a wider variety of accounts.
+If you use Wealthsimple’s robo-advisor service (Wealthsimple Invest), you get access to more accounts.

 4. Trading Platform

-Wealthsimple Trade and Questrade have smartphone apps that are available on iOS and Android.
-The Wealthsimple Trade app has a user-friendly interface, however, its functionality does not match that of Questrade.
+Wealthsimple Trade and Questrade have smartphone apps available on iOS and Android.
+The Wealthsimple Trade app has a user-friendly interface; however, its functionality does not match that of Questrade.

-Questrade offers a self-directed investor a lot more in investing tools, charts, market analysis, and numbers to play around with.
+Questrade offers a self-directed investor many more investing tools, charts, market analysis, and numbers to play around with.

-You can access your Wealthsimple Trade account via the mobile app or desktop web interface, similar to Questrade.
+You can access your Wealthsimple Trade account using the mobile app or desktop web interface, similar to Questrade.

 5. Account Minimum